clarkjoey/create-fake-users/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-This webpage is a good example of how I might use a website I have built to display my projects and tell a little about myself.
+This project is an example of how to run applications in the cloud.
+For this project we are using Heroku!
 <!--
 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.